House Extensions Builders in South Lanarkshire

-With proper planning and discussion with the architecture and contractor, you avoid moving out of the house.
+With proper planning and discussion with the architect and contractor, you can avoid moving out of your house.
 You need to plan on how to avoid the dust and dirt from the work as best as you can.

 3) Is planning permission required for a house extension?

-Not all house extension requires planning permission, this is known as ’ permitted development rights’.
+Not all house extension requires planning permission, this is known as ’ permitted development rights’ however, most of them do.
 Certain criteria have to be met for building extension without planning permission.
-This means that for single-story extension the maximum height should be 4 meters and it should not extend beyond 3 meters from the walls if the house, otherwise you are going to need planning permission.
+This means that for single-story extension the maximum height should be 4 meters and it should not extend beyond 3 meters from the walls if the house, otherwise you are always going to need planning permission.

 4) What type of house extension is most popular?

 Common types of house extensions include rear extensions, side extensions, two-story extensions, loft conversions, and garage conversions.
 The type of extension you choose depends on factors such as available space, budget, and planning regulations.

 5) How much does a house extension cost in Scotland?

 The cost of a house extension varies widely depending on factors such as the size and complexity of the extension, materials used, labor costs, location, and any additional features or amenities.

 As stated above, a single storey extension starts from £1500 per square metre and a two storey extension ranges from £1500 to £2500 per square metre in Scotland.